How to Scale Your Ecommerce Store From 1,000 to 10,000 Sales

 Strategy 3 - The Effort-to-Results Equation

-Lots of sellers think that from 1,000 to 10,000 sales growth means longer hours and endless designs.
-But not all effort pays the same.
-Some tasks barely move the needle, while others can double sales fast.
+Many sellers think 10x growth means longer hours and endless designs.
+But effort isn't equal - some tasks barely move the needle while others double sales.
+The trick is spotting the highest-return work and focusing there.

 Why Passive Income Is a POD Myth